 If you plan to do some serious sightseeing, it might be worth buying a sightseeing pass.
 See our guide to the main passes.

 If you’re a member of a heritage organisation outside the UK, your membership may entitle you to visit certain attractions for free.
-The National Trust offers free entry to their properties to members of similar organisations in 14 other countries.
+The National Trust offer free entry to members of similar organisations in 14 other countries.

 Voluntary donations/Gift Aid

 You might notice that some museums and attractions, mainly those run by charitable trusts, ask for a voluntary donation on top of their admission fee.
-This is extremely beneficial to the attraction – they can claim a larger tax refund from the taxman when they get a donation.
+This is extremely beneficial to the attraction – it means they can claim a larger tax refund.

 If an extra 10% or so on the standard entrance fee won’t make a difference to you then that’s fine.
 But if you’re strapped for cash, you don’t have to pay it.